OPEN-NEXT/OKH-LOSH-Ontology-RDF2WB/README.md

 It creates WikiBase properties and objects on the server, and a lot of CLI output, but nothing else.

+This tool either does an initial import of the ontology, or just updates the ontology on the WikiBase server.
+You just run it, and it does whatever is needed.

+**NOTE:** \
+It does *not* remove properties or items created by a previous run, which are no longer required.

 ## Design Notes

 This tool was specifically made for the OKH ontology,